Nikol Pushkash

 Week 2: 06/02-06/08

 - Early in the week, I have prepared and gave a presentation about the problem I am going to try to solve this summer.
-To sum up, I will try to train a model using machine learning such that it, given different types of data, can find an optimal ranking of the set of objects.
+To sum up, I will try to train a model using machine learning such that it, given different types of data, can find Plackett-Luce parameters of distribution of objects.
 I also listened to projects of other students.
 I do like the variety of topics DIMACS have provided, even though there is relatively smaller number of participants this year.

 - After that, I have completed two courses on Coursera platform, ML specialization and Deep Learning specialization, both by Andrew Ng and DeepLearning.AI.
 I made myself a bit more comfortable with basic concepts of supervised learning and structure of neural networks.